self-actuated/docs.actuated.com/docs/install-agent.md

 The installation will guess the best place to store VM snapshots, and if a space disk or partition is found, it will be wiped and formatted.

+Notes on Autoenrolled Agent lifecycle:

+* They appear immediately in the Actuated Dashboard, and via the `actuated-cli runners` command.
+* Any Autoenrolled agent that has been offline for 15 minutes will be removed automatically.

+The Actuated Dashboard has instructions for installing the CLI.

 ## Manual Enrollment

 !!! info "Do you want a free, expert installation?"